OpenAI's bot crushed this seven-person company's web site 'like a DDoS attack'

 PaulHoule

 I worked at one place where it probably cost us 100x (in CPU) more to serve content the way we were doing it as opposed to the way most people would do it.
-We could afford it for ordinary because it was still cheap, but we deferred the cost reduction work for half a decade and went on a war against webcrawlers instead. (hint: who introduced the robots.txt standard?)
+We could afford it because it was still cheap, but we deferred the cost reduction work for half a decade and went on a war against webcrawlers instead. (hint: who introduced the robots.txt standard?)

 mingabunga